administer03/face-recognition-with-fastapi/README.md

 ## Config HTTPS
 In this step, we will generate a self-signed certificate for the HTTPS connection.
+Here, I decided to use the mkcert tool to generate the certificate.
 ```
 mkcert localhost 127.0.0.1 0.0.0.0
 ```
 Then, move the generated files, name "localhost-key.pem" and "localhost.pem", to the "certs" folder.

+> [!Note]
+> In this case, the certificate is generated for the localhost only.

 ## Run the FastAPI server
 ```